Ignite-Laboratories/Enigmaneering/enigma2/E2S1 - Index Diminishment.md

                       [ 0 1 ]    (1) +
                               =  585

-In essence, you are taking the 4ᵗʰ 8ᵗʰ of each subsequently smaller index and then summing the values together, simply as a _byproduct_ of using an index to reference the data.
-Ultimately, that can be wrapped up into a very simple little formula to calculate a desired diminishment point -
+In essence, you are taking the 4ᵗʰ 8ᵗʰ of each subsequently smaller index and then summing the values together.
+Ultimately, that can be wrapped up into a very simple little formula to calculate each desired diminishment _point_ -

 <picture>
 <img alt="Index Diminishment Formula" src="assets/diminishmentPoint.png" style="display: block; margin-left: auto; margin-right: auto;">